Common Name: Japanese maple

 Skill Level: Experienced

 Exposure: Partial shade

-A round-headed tree with deeply lobed, red-purple leaves that turn a brilliant red in autumn.
-Like other Japanese maples, it needs a sunny or partially shaded spot which is protected from cold winds.
+This stunning Japanese maple is well-loved for its filgree leaves which are as fine as lace.
+Green in summer, these turn rich shades of yellow in autumn.
+The tree typically forms a sweeping, mushroom-shape and looks particularly beautiful at the edge of a pond.
+All these qualities have led the Royal Horticultural Society to give it its prestigious Award of Garden Merit (AGM) which is for plants of outstanding excellence.
+Like other Japanese maples, it needs a partially shaded spot which is protected from cold winds.
 The soil should be moist but well-drained.
-It is suitable for growing in a large container, using John Innes No 3 compost, but must be kept well-watered.
+It is suitable for growing in a large container, using John Innes No 3 compost, but must be kept well watered.